 As with anything WordPress related, there are tons of Security Scanning Plugins available.
 But unfortunately, most of these security scanners including the top ones rely on ineffective methods we just discussed.
 Unlike other WordPress security plugins, MalCare does not rely on pattern matching or keyword identification.
 Instead, MalCare uses the knowledge from the hundreds and thousands of websites it is already installed on to find new and complex hacks.

-To learn more about WordPress website scanners, take a look at this top 5 WordPress malware scanners comparison.
+To learn more about WordPress website scanners, take a look at the top 5 WordPress malware scanners.

 Step 2: Clean Malware Redirects